udaykalyan97/shoppy-globe/README.md

 ### **Styling**
 - Apply CSS for styling the application.
 - Ensure the application is responsive and works well across different screen sizes.

 ---

-## **Submission Guidelines**
-1. Ensure your application runs without errors.
-2. Use proper indentation and include comments to explain your code.
-3. Submit a link to your GitHub repository with the completed project.

----